AIbruteforcer/Plugins/README.md

 ### 1. CoreProtect

 - **Description:** CoreProtect is a powerful anti-griefing and block-tracking plugin for your server.
 It helps you track changes to your world and roll them back if necessary.
+Since there are so many glitches to place in spawn or other plots yous should get this one
 - **Releases:** [CoreProtect Releases](https://github.com/AIbruteforcer/Plugins/releases)

 ### 2. ViaVersion